 Full-Size HDMI connection.

 There are a few not-so-great things about this camera this is causing less than expected hype.
-Especially for photographers that only care about photography.
+Especially for photographers who only care about photography.

 At $2,500 it’s a new class of camera.
 It’s not our entry-level camera like we were used to.
 Higher resolution sensor, better EVF, better body.
 Again this new pricing could just be from inflation.